What Should I Do if I Realize My PPP Application was False?

 Are You at Risk for Allegations of PPP Application Fraud?
 Get an Attorney on Standby Today

-Our firm is providing compliance and defense representation for PPP loan recipients during the COVID-19 crisis.
+Our firm is providing compliance and defense representation for PPP loans received during the pandemic crisis, federal healthcare fraud cases, and qui tam lawsuits.
 If you have concerns about the validity of your company’s loan application, it is important that you speak with an attorney immediately.
 To put a federal defense attorney at Oberheiden P.C. on standby, call us at 888-680-1745 or request a complimentary case assessment online now.